suse-edge/edge-image-builder/docs/building-images.md

   outputImageName: eib-image.iso
 ```

-* `apiVersion` - Indicates the version of the configuration file schema for EIB to expect
+* `apiVersion` - Indicates the version of the definition file schema for EIB to expect
 * `imageType` - Must be either `iso` or `raw`.
 * `baseImage` - Indicates the name of the image file used as the base for the built image.
 This file must be located
   under the `images` directory of the image configuration directory (see below for more information).
 This image will